 Disclosure: The Danny Did Foundation cautions that not all devices listed on this page are approved by the United States Food and Drug Administration.
 Unless noted, these resources are consumer products and not medical devices.
 Further, the Danny Did Foundation encourages and strongly recommends your communication with the manufacturers of these products, as well as consultation with doctors, to determine the possible efficacy of such devices for your situation.

-Please note, the Danny Did Foundation does not warrant these products and is not a manufacturer, distributor, seller, representative, or broker of the products shown on this website.
-The Danny Did Foundation offers only cursory and introductory information about the potential of these devices and does not accept responsibility for the consequences of the actual use of any device listed on this website.
-If you would like to read an article review of seizure monitoring devices that was published in Epilepsy & Behavior, click here.
+Please note, DDF does not warrant these products and is not a manufacturer, distributor, seller, representative, or broker of the products shown on this website.
+DDF offers only cursory and introductory information about the potential of these devices and does not accept responsibility for the consequences of the actual use of any device listed on this website.

-SELECTING A SYSTEM, FIVE QUESTIONS TO ASK: Be sure to review these key factors when considering which system is a fit for child users, and these factors when considering for adult users.
+SELECTING A SYSTEM, QUESTIONS TO ASK: Be sure to review these key factors when considering which system is a fit for child users, and these factors when considering for adult users.
+We also recommend this article from Epilepsia for a big picture overview of devices in the epilepsy space.

 NON-INVASIVE ALERTING SYSTEMS